joseph-flinn/site/frontend/posts/power-naps.md

 I have found this breathing technique handy in managing stress in stressful situations.
 Taking a few minutes a day to practice it gets the rhythms into the body.
-I have observed myself unconsciously taking a quick inhale and long exhale when I am stressed in high stress situations like large city traffic.
+I have observed myself unconsciously taking a quick inhale and long exhale when I am stressed in high-stress situations like large city traffic.

 I highly recommend experimenting with power naps and this simple technique of lengthening the exhale